simcoder/map-api/README.md

 	- Run the following from the terminal `docker-compose up` from the root of the project
  - If you are NOT running with docker you will have to
 	- kill the application
-	- run this from your terminal `npm run build && npm run start` from the root of the project
+	- paste the following into your terminal `npm run build && npm run start` from the root of the project

 ## Avaliable endpoints